- ianjarvis2000

 Do dead people have access to some bizarre spirit wardrobe where they can change from their hospital bed attire into something more suitable?
 If so, why didn’t ghosts ever bother to use it in the past?
 Victorian spirits often appeared in their grave shroud, which must have been a little scary for relatives, and this is where we get the classic description of a ghost draped in a white sheet.

 Some experts, if indeed there is such a thing in the world of the paranormal, say ghosts can appear wearing anything they wish – they sort of just 'project' the clothing onto their bodies like Mystique in the X-Men.
-This is a great idea and it makes you wonder why they don’t make more use of the power.
+This is a great idea and it makes you wonder why they don’t make more use of this brilliant power.

 Instead of the usual "Granny appeared in her powder blue cardigan", how much more interesting would it be if you heard: "My dead granddad always liked a laugh.
 He’s appeared at the foot of my bed several times since the funeral and each time he’s dressed as a different member of the Village People.’